draav/Minecraft_PokeWorld/README.md

 You can check what I am working on [in this Trello Board](https://trello.com/b/QoZHmXz3/minecraft-kanto).
 Let me know of any bugs you encounter or features you want to request by opening an issue in Github.

-I stream building the map and creating the resource pack on twitch: https://www.twitch.tv/nuumdraav.
-The videos sometimes get edited and uploaded to youtube: https://www.youtube.com/channel/UCt5wR4Iko4RJWu3UtYEvDlQ
+[Twitch](https://www.twitch.tv/nuumdraav): I stream building the map and creating the resource pack

+[Youtube](https://www.youtube.com/channel/UCt5wR4Iko4RJWu3UtYEvDlQ): The videos sometimes get edited and uploaded to youtube